Select Page

 read more

-Students learn Potlatch ceremony
+Student Potlatch ceremony

-Students learn Potlatch ceremony
+Student Potlatch ceremony

 Conceived and built by the ‘Namgis First Nation, the T’lisalagi’lakw Elementary School holds the deep spirit of Alert Bay, BC.
 The students learn traditional songs and dances in anticipation of a year-end Potlatch celebration.
 For the Elders, teachers, and community this event is a sign of Yalis...